 The MSDO fellowship takes place at a private academic practice featuring eight surgery suites outfitted with the latest medical equipment and exam tables.
 Training encompasses Mohs surgery and reconstruction, dermatologic oncology, as well as cosmetic dermatology including blepharoplasty, microneedling with PRP, plasma pen, BOTOX®, fillers, chemical peels, and lasers including the Pulsed Dye Laser, CO2 Fraxel Laser, Smoothe Beam, Q-Switched NdYAG and Alexandrite, Long Pulsed NdYAG, and IPL.
 Additionally, there is an on-site Mohs frozen section CLIA certified laboratory where the fellow is instructed on processing tissue and practicing the techniques of cutting frozen sections, staining, and slide preparation.
 MART-1 immunostains are used on Mohs frozen sections for melanoma-in-situ to ensure complete removal.
 The fellow is trained on interpretation and mapping of MART-1 specimens.

+During the fellowship year, there is a monthly core curriculum that incorporates important chapters from textbooks as well as online text and video modules.
+The curriculum is comprehensive with the goal of preparing the fellow for the micrographic surgery and cutaneous oncology board certification exam to be taken at the end of the year.
 Office hours are Monday through Friday, 8:00 AM to 5:00 PM without in-house call.
 Mohs surgery is performed five days per week.
-Typically, two to three days per month is reserved for cosmetic and laser surgery, and surgical follow-up appointments and research.
+Typically, two to three days per month is reserved for cosmetic and laser surgery, surgical follow-up appointments, and research.

 |1-2 Delayed Reconstructions|